chiraggupta/ChiragGupta.com/_posts/2022-01-01-reflect-on-your-career.md

 categories: blog
 ---

 A few years ago my wife started a yearly journal where we write about the last year and set goals for the new year.
-I was going about doing my bit for 2021 but that spiralled me into reflecting upon my whole career.
+I was going about doing my bit for 2021 but that led me to reflect upon my whole career.
 I read [this excellent article about wasting your career](https://apoorvagovind.substack.com/p/how-to-waste-your-career-one-comfortable) and got inspired to go through the exercise.
 I soon realised that while it's excellent advice, the indicators don’t exactly match my criteria of defining a wasteful period so, [obviously](https://xkcd.com/927/), I decided to define my own.

 ## Indicators of a useful period in your career